 The coastal range in the greater Bay Area has the largest golden eagle population in the world.

-The golden eagle is one of the largest, fastest, nimblest raptors in North America.
+The Golden Eagle is one of the largest, fastest, nimblest raptors in North America.

 They typically prey on mammals ranging in size from ground squirrels up to prairie-dogs, marmots, and jackrabbits.

-Golden eagles can have a wingspan of up to seven feet and weigh more than seven pounds.
+Golden Eagles can have a wingspan of up to seven feet and weigh more than seven pounds.